-- ★ Know the meaning and characteristics of negotiable instruments. - Appreciate various types of negotiable instruments including bill of exchange, promissory note and cheque. - ↓ Understand the difference between various types of negotiable instruments. - Appreciate the different types of crossing. - → Understand meaning and possible reasons for dishonour of cheques.
+- ★ Know the meaning and characteristics of negotiable instruments. - Appreciate various types of negotiable instruments including bill of exchange, promissory note and cheque. - Appreciate the different types of crossing.

 Characteristics of Negotiable Instruments

 n instrument is a document by which right and liability of any person is created, modified, satisfied, transferred or documented.
 Negotiable Instrument Act, 1881 primarily contains the law relating to negotiable instruments.
 The term 'negotiable' means transferable and the term 'instrument' means 'any written document creating a right in favour of some person.'
 Thus by negotiable instrument we mean a written document by which a right is given to a person and which is transferable in accordance with provisions of Negotiable Instrument Act, 1881.